-Dr. Sima Salahshor earned her Bachelor's degree in Clinical Chemistry, Master's degree in Molecular Biology and Ph.D. in Medical Genetics from Karolinska Institute (Stockholm, Sweden).
-She worked as a scientist at Princess Margaret Hospital, Ontario Cancer Institute, St. Michael Hospital, Mount Sinai Hospital and Lunenfeld Research Institute (Toronto, Canada), conducting cancer biology and oncology research.
-In collaboration with other medical experts, she has analyzed clinical samples and published her research findings in the areas of colorectal, breast, gastric, esophageal and pancreatic cancer.
+Dr. Sima Salahshor earned a Bachelor's degree in Clinical Chemistry, a Master's degree in Molecular Biology, and a PhD in Medical Genetics from Karolinska Institute in Stockholm, Sweden.
+She has worked as a scientist at numerous hospitals and research institutes in Toronto, Canada, including Princess Margaret Hospital, Ontario Cancer Institute, St. Michael Hospital, Mount Sinai Hospital, and Lunenfeld Research Institute.
+There, she focused on cancer biology and oncology research, analyzing clinical samples and publishing her findings on colorectal, breast, gastric, esophageal, and pancreatic cancer in collaboration with other medical experts.

-Dr. Salahshor is currently an adjunct professor at the University of Toronto, Faculty of Medicine, Department of Laboratory of Medicine and Pathobiology and Principal at Shiruy, Inc. (formerly ScienceHA), a scientific advisory and program management firm focusing on life sciences and healthcare-related projects and programs.
-She has worked extensively with early-stage and larger Pharmaceutical companies.
-She has a background in genetic, diagnostics and prognostic biomarkers, medical guideline and policy development, clinical trial study management, product evaluation, marketing and commercialization.
+Currently, Dr. Salahshor serves as an adjunct professor at the University of Toronto's Faculty of Medicine, Department of Laboratory Medicine and Pathobiology.
+Additionally, she is the Principal at Shiruy, Inc. (formerly ScienceHA), a scientific advisory and program management firm specializing in life sciences and healthcare projects and programs.
+Throughout her career, she has worked with early-stage and larger pharmaceutical companies, utilizing her background in genetic, diagnostics and prognostic biomarkers, medical guideline and policy development, clinical trial study management, product evaluation, marketing, and commercialization.

-Dr. Salahshor is also a certified Project Management Professional (PMP) with the Project Management Institute (PMI) and has extensive experience in program design, development and implementation.
-She has been active serving on several boards of directors, advisory committees, not-for-profit patient support organizations and mentorship programs.
+Dr. Salahshor is also a certified Project Management Professional (PMP) with the Project Management Institute (PMI), showcasing her extensive experience in program design, development, and implementation.
+Furthermore, she has been actively serving on several boards of directors, advisory committees, not-for-profit patient support organizations, and mentorship programs.

 Industry Expertise (12)